Luncenok/uta-method/README.md

 - Developing a mechanism to handle inconsistent preference information
 - Adding constraints to prevent any criterion from having a weight greater than 0.5
 - Creating artificial alternatives that vary only on pairs of criteria to ensure balanced weights
+- Implementing a discriminant value function that maximizes the distance between utilities of alternatives in preference relationships

 ### 2.2 Preference Structure